mmehdig/mmehdig.github.io/_posts/2016-10-09-working-on-weekends.markdown

 bash-3.2$
 {% endhighlight %}

 After you saw the new terminal line, you are ready to run the iPython in our project folder.
-It don't necessarily see `bash-3.2$`.
+It doesn't necessarily show `bash-3.2$`.
+Running the iPython on your project folder is optional in my example I have this path for my iPython files: `/the-project-path/`.

 {% highlight shell %}
 bash-3.2$ cd /the-project-path/